powellm4/holahola/README.md

     - If you receive an error installing mysqlclient via pipenv on Mac, run the following command:
   `env LDFLAGS="-L$(brew --prefix openssl)/lib" CFLAGS="-I$(brew --prefix openssl)/include" pipenv install mysqlclient`

-5. Initialize the data by running `python manage.py migrate`
+5. Initialize the data by running `python manage.py migrate`*

-6. Test your backend by running `python manage.py runserver` In your browser, navigate to http://127.0.0.1:8000/
+6. Test your backend by running `python manage.py runserver`* In your browser, navigate to http://127.0.0.1:8000/

+* - It may be necessary to run any `python ..` commands as `python3 ..`